ZIZO932/Terraskipper/Readme.md

 # Mudskipper-Inspired Soft Robot for Agriculture

 ## Project Description
-This project is a mudskipper-inspired soft robot designed to work in muddy and high-salinity agricultural environments.
-Instead of using wheels, the robot moves using pectoral fins and a tail, similar to a real mudskipper.
+This is a soft robot inspired by the mudskipper, created to operate in muddy and high-salt fields.
+The system does not employ wheels for propulsion but relies on the pectoral fins and the tail, the same as in the mudskipper.
-The robot is also able to interact directly with the soil using pH and TDS sensors.
-Based on the sensor readings, it can decide when to activate a small seed-planting mechanism, making the system responsive rather than purely mechanical.
+The robot can also interact with soil using pH and TDS sensors.
+The sensor helps it determine whether to engage in activities that will make it plant seeds using a small seed-planting mechanism.
+This makes it possible for the robot to be able to interact with soil.

 ---

 ## Why I Made This Project
-I made this project because I was interested in how nature solves problems that engineering struggles with.
-Mudskippers can move and survive in wet, unstable soil where normal robots would get stuck.
-I wanted to explore whether copying this kind of movement could be useful in agriculture, especially in areas with muddy or salty soil.
-This project also helped me learn more about 3D design, electronics, and how small design mistakes can affect the whole system.
+The reason I was interested in this project was because I was curious whether it was possible to adapt a movement like this by simply copying it and see how it could be used in agriculture, particularly in regions where the ground is muddy or salty.
+This project was also a way for me to learn more about 3D designing and the electronics, as well as how a small mistake in the design can impact the overall system.
 ---

 ## 3D Model